Christopher Rouse (composer): Biography

 Rouse was born in Baltimore, Maryland, the son of Christopher Rouse Jr., a salesman at Pitney Bowes, and Margorie or Margery Rouse, a radiology secretary.
 He studied with Richard Hoffmann at Oberlin Conservatory of Music, graduating in 1971.
 He later completed graduate degrees under Karel Husa at Cornell University in 1977.
 In between, Rouse studied privately with George Crumb.

 Early recognition came from the BMI Foundation's BMI Student Composer Awards in 1972 and 1973.
-Rouse taught at the University of Michigan from 1978 to 1981, where he was also a Junior Fellow in the University's Society of Fellows and at the Eastman School of Music from 1981 to 2002.
+Rouse taught at the University of Michigan from 1978 to 1981, where he was also a Junior Fellow in the university's Society of Fellows and at the Eastman School of Music from 1981 to 2002.
 Beginning in 1997, he taught at the Juilliard School.

 Rouse's Symphony No. 1 was awarded the Kennedy Center Friedheim Award in 1988, and his Trombone Concerto was awarded the 1993 Pulitzer Prize for Music.
 In 2002, Rouse was elected to the American Academy of Arts and Letters.
-Also in that year, he won a Grammy Award for Best Classical Contemporary Composition for his Concert de Gaudí.
+Also in that year, he won a Grammy Award for Best Classical Contemporary Composition for his Concert de Gaudí composed for guitarist Sharon Isbin.
 In 2009, Rouse was named Musical Americas Composer of the Year and the New York Philharmonic's Composer-in-Residence in 2012.
 Rouse also served as Composer-in-Residence with the Baltimore Symphony Orchestra (1985–88), the Tanglewood Music Festival (1997), the Helsinki Biennale (1997), the Pacific Music Festival (1998), and the Aspen Music Festival (annually since 2000).

 His notable students included Kamran Ince, Marc Mellits, Michael Torke, Lawrence Wilde, Nico Muhly, Robert Paterson, Jeff Beal, Jude Vaclavik, Kevin Puts, D. J. Sparr, and Joseph Lukasik.

-Rouse died on September 21, 2019 from complications of renal cancer in Towson, Maryland at the age of 70.
+Rouse died on September 21, 2019, from complications of renal cancer in Towson, Maryland at the age of 70.

 Personal life

 Rouse was married twice, first to Ann (née Jensen) in 1983 and then to Natasha (née Miller) in 2016.
 Rouse had four children: Angela, Jillian, Alexandra, and Adrian.
+Rouse was implicated in a sexual abuse exposee of Juilliard faculty.